vvvvveraliu/Machine-Learning-Fairness/README.md

 # Machine Learning Fairness Exploration using LFR, C-LR, and C-SVM

 ## Background:
 Machine Learning Fairness refers to correcting the unfairness for certain groups or individuals in machine learning powered predictions.
-Fairness could be introduced in common machine learning practices.
-For example, unfair sampling or labeling in the training data causes selection bias.
-If a bank has been refusing credit to minority people without assessing them, the records of minority people are less sampled in the training data set.
+Fairness is a critical consideration because machine learning systems have the potential to perpetuate and amplify existing societal biases if not designed and deployed carefully.

-## Fairness Approach:
+Some considerations in machine learning fairness include:
-Threre are many different ways to handle the fairness issue in different phases of machine learning:
+* Bias and Fairness: Bias can manifest in various forms, including disparate impact, disparate treatment, and algorithmic bias.
+Disparate impact occurs when a model's predictions or decisions disproportionately affect different groups.
+Disparate treatment refers to explicit bias, where the model treats different groups unfairly.
+Algorithmic bias refers to the systematic and unfair discrimination present in model predictions.
-1. Preprocessing: we can modiy the distribution of the training data
+* Protected Attributes: These are attributes like race, gender, age, sexual orientation, or disability status that are protected by anti-discrimination laws.
+Machine learning models should not make decisions that discriminate against individuals based on these attributes.
-2. Inprocessing: we can modify the cost function of the constraint of the learning algorithm
+* Fairness Metrics: Various fairness metrics are used to assess and measure bias in machine learning models.
+Common metrics include disparate impact, equal opportunity, and demographic parity.
+These metrics help quantify the fairness of a model's predictions.

-3. Post-processing: we can modify the prediction outcomes
+## Project Summary:
-4. Causal reasoning: we can use the concepts of counterfactual and interventional fairness
+This project studies the machine learning fariness by implementing the algorithms of Learning Fair Representations (LFR), Constrained Support Vector Machines (C-SVM) and Constrained Logistic Regression (CLR) on the COMPAS dataset.
+We further evaluate and compare those three algorithms by looking into four matrices: accuracy, calibration, parity and equality of odds.

 ## Dataset:
 We use the COMPAS dataset (Correctional Offender Management Profiling for Alternative Sanctions) for this project: